 Water-quality monitoring indicates that several of the environmental parameters monitored exceed minimum guideline levels.
-Ecosystems in the majority of streams are in a degraded condition, however the impact on waterway habitats appears to be accepted by the majority of The community and a rigorous debate on the community costs and benefits of markedly improving environmental outcomes is required.
+Ecosystems in the majority of streams are in a degraded condition, however the impact on waterway habitats appears to be accepted by the majority of the community and a rigorous debate on the community costs and benefits of markedly improving environmental outcomes is required.

-Environment Canterbury has issued for comment a draft Natural Resources Plan which will, when adopted, set the rules and water-quality standards with which Council must comply for all existing point source discharges.
-It is likely that the standards will require additional planning, investigations and investment in land and treatment facilities.

-Options to address risks
+Environment Canterbury has a Natural Resources Plan which sets the rules and water-quality standards with which Council must comply for all existing point source discharges.
+The City Council has developed a Surface Water Strategy which among other things establishes a programme to develop Stormwater Management Plans (SMPs).
+These address the six values of Culture, Heritage, Recreation, Ecology, Landscape and Drainage - and are probably better termed Integrated Catchment Management Plans.
+These SMPs form the basis of Stormwater Discharge Consent applications to the Regional Council so that the City can effectively manage stormwater by authorizing discharges which are managed according to these global consents.
+To date one of the consents has been granted (South West Area), one other has been lodged (Styx Catchment) and one is in preparation (Avon Catchment).
+Projects already implemented include both managing new developments and retrofitting stormwater management systems to some existing unmitigated areas.

+Stormwater

-Options to address water-quality degradation.
+Options to address the risk of land flooding due to urban intensification:

-- Prepare and implement integrated catchment management plans (ICMPs) as required by the Proposed Natural Resources Regional Plan (NRRP).
-This option will require the Council to be aware of land use activities in the catchment and to control harmful discharges; - Prepare and implement ICMPs; investigate operational measures such as street sweeping and sump cleaning that will improve discharge quality, and implement selected measures; - As above, but improve stormwater treatment by construction of in-line treatment devices; - Undertake a study of stormwater discharge quality in selected catchments and assess the impact of stormwater quality on the receiving waterways.

-Risks to stormwater communities Types of communities Community Risk assessment Communities served by public drainage systems Urban area to receiving waters- drained by street channels, street, sumps, pipes, open water courses and streams Quality of water in urban rivers and streams continues to degrade due to urban discharges Increasing risk of land flooding due to inner urban intensification Risk of flooding due climate change Risk of insect borne diseases if an exotic vector establishes in Christchurch Banks Peninsula Settlements Risk of flooding and access difficulties from under-capacity stormwater infrastructure Water quality from time to time not compliant with ECan rules Rural areas serviced by Council maintained streams and drains Low levels of risk Brooklands - discharge to a controlled groundwater storage zone Low levels of risk Communities served by private drainage systems Rural areas discharging storm-water run-off by either direct soakage to ground or to open drains funded privately Low levels of risk Industrial areas discharging to ground via soakage basins Risks of ground water contamination through leakage or spills onto ground or contaminants entering soak pits Options to address the risk of land flooding due to urban intensification: Continuous improvement of stormwater infrastructure, as proposed in the storm water drainage assetmanagement plan; An increase in stormwater capacity early in the development cycle.
-Options to address the risk of insect-borne diseases: Minimise the potential habitat for insects by minimising the number of open water bodies in the city (i.e. eliminate ornamental and environmental water bodies); Limit the number of likely habitats while monitoring for insect nuisances and maintaining an awareness of potential problems.
-The Council currently implements this option; Control insect populations only if an exotic insect establishes in Canterbury.
-Climate change and associated effects is a risk which should be dealt with through planning measures until the timing of effects is better understood.
-The risk of groundwater contamination in industrial areas through private stormwater soakage is primarily controlled by Environment Canterbury which authorises these discharges via resource consents.
-Options available to the Christchurch City Council are: Advocate for appropriate levels of environmental protection; Construct additional stormwater infrastructure to provide services to at-risk areas.
-Council's role The proposed role of Council is to continue as: Facilitator of community consultation to establish community outcomes and service standards for stormwater services; Owner of infrastructure delivering public stormwater services to the community; Partner to Environment Canterbury and the Ministry of Health in the achievement of regulatory outcomes, and advocate for the community in the setting of environmental standards; Monitoring city growth, water quality and the health of habitats, and the development of policies, infrastructure management and development plans, District Plan measures and public education programmes to ensure environmental and public health standards are achieved
+- Continuous improvement of stormwater infrastructure, as proposed in the storm water drainage asset management plan; - An increase in stormwater capacity early in the development cycle. - Options to address the risk of insect-borne diseases: - Minimise the potential habitat for insects by minimising the number of open water bodies in the city (i.e. eliminate ornamental and environmental water bodies); - Limit the number of likely habitats while monitoring for insect nuisances and maintaining an awareness of potential problems.
+The Council currently implements this option; - Control insect populations only if an exotic insect establishes in Canterbury.

+Climate change and associated effects is a risk which is being addressed with through planning measures advised by the Ministry for the Environment and will be kept under review.

+- The risk of groundwater contamination in industrial areas through private stormwater soakage is primarily controlled by Environment Canterbury which authorises these discharges via resource consents.
+Options available to the Christchurch City Council are: - Advocate for appropriate levels of environmental protection; - Construct additional stormwater infrastructure to provide services to at-risk areas.

+Council's role

+The proposed role of Council is to continue as:

+- Facilitator of community consultation to establish community outcomes and service standards for stormwater services; - Owner of infrastructure delivering public stormwater services to the community; - Partner to Environment Canterbury and the Ministry of Health in the achievement of regulatory outcomes, and advocate for the community in the setting of environmental standards; - Monitoring city growth, water quality and the health of habitats, and the development of policies, infrastructure management and Stormwater Management Plans, District Plan measures and public education programmes to ensure environmental and public health standards are achieved.

-Wastewater collection and treatment
+Wastewater Collection and Treatment